Australia Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Australia, a valid passport is required by the nationals referred to in chart above.
+To enter Australia, a valid passport is required by the nationals referred to in the chart above.

-Visas for Australia are required by all nationals referred to in the chart above, except those continuing their journey to a third country (who hold confirmation of booking and documentation to enter country) within eight hours of arriving in Australia.
+Visas for Australia are required by all nationals referred to in the chart above, except those continuing their journey to a third country (who hold confirmation of booking and documentation to enter the country) within eight hours of arriving in Australia.
 Be aware that not all airports remain open all night; travellers should check with the airline.

 Nationals not referred to in the chart are advised to contact the Department of Immigration and Border Protection at the high commission or embassy to check visa requirements for Australia.

 Australian visa regulations (including visa application charges) change from time to time.
-The information provided here is valid at the time of publication, but visitors should check this information is still current by visiting the Department of Immigration and Border Protection online (www.immi.gov.au) or by calling the Europe Service Centre (tel: (020) 7420 3690, in the UK; lines open Mon-Fri 0900-1200 and 1300-1600).
+The information provided here is valid at the time of publication, but visitors should check this information is still current by visiting the Department of Immigration and Border Protection online (www.border.gov.au) or by calling the Europe Service Centre (tel: +44 20 7420 3690, in the UK; lines open Mon-Fri 0900-1200 for non-English calls and 1200-1600 for English calls).

 Most tourists staying for three months or less require either an Electronic Travel Authority (ETA) or eVisitor visa (some nationals are eligible for both).
 These are electronically stored authorities for travel to Australia for tourism or short-term business purposes that allow multiple entries for stays of up to three months for people from certain countries (see below).
-The ETA and eVisitor visa are invisible and therefore will not show up in your passport.
+The ETA and eVisitor visa are invisible and therefore do not show up in your passport.

 All nationals referred to in the chart above are currently eligible for an ETA except: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia, who should apply for an eVisitor visa.

 There are also working holiday visas, student visas, and various work visas; enquire at the high commission or embassy.

 • ETA: free (but a A$20 service charge applies)